 It appears that the company gathers customer pain points via an onboarding quiz, that asks questions on how the customer wants to use the product, what time of day they feel dehydrated, and so on.

-How to Create a Customer Segmentation Strategy
+How to Implement and Use Customer Segmentation

 1. Collect Customer Data